Friday, 21 February 2020

 (Josephine Hart.
 Interview, 1998).

 Usually it dominates us.
 Nobody can possess another person except in death; we do this by rewriting their stories.
 In the symbolism of Tantric Yoga, Kali stands with her feet on the chest of the phallic god Siva, in an emblem of reversed sexual intercourse, which nevertheless produces an erection in Siva (as portrayed in numerous Indian temple carvings and medallions).
 The serpent Vasuki is found in Hindu and Buddhist mythology, its sister Manasa is to be found in Chinese and Japanese mythology.
-The god Shiva in Hinduism is believed to be garlanded with 5 serpents that represent wisdom and eternity.
+The god Shiva in Hinduism is believed to be garlanded with five serpents that represent wisdom and eternity.
 Greta Garbo performs an exquisite Divine dance around the idol of Shiva in the 1931 film Mata Hari.
 Hughes' discussion of serpent imagery can be found in 'The Snake in the Oak'.[2]

 * 'When their eyes were dazzled'. فَإِذَا بَرِق الْبَصَرُ ['When the eye is dazzled'] (The Holy Quran.
 Al Qiyamah [The Resurrection]: 8).